 Aston Martin Vantage review – engine, gearbox and tech specs

-Besides, even in off-the-shelf form the V8’s vital statistics of 503bhp and 505lb ft are hardly to be sniffed at.
+Still, the base V8’s vital statistics of 503bhp and 505lb ft of torque are hardly to be sniffed at.
 The latter figure is developed at just 2000rpm, hinting at some real muscle for the rear wheels to cope with, but more on that later.
-Mated to the Mercedes engine is the now familiar ZF eight-speed automatic transmission, which Aston favours over Mercedes’ more complicated seven-speed unit.
+F1 Edition cars have a slight power bump to 527bhp thanks to a further tweak of the ECU, but torque remains the same, albeit over a wider section of the rev range.

 As with the DB11, the Vantage features extensive use of hidden aerodynamics.
 Despite its clean profile the Aston actually delivers genuine downforce, a feat that’s been achieved courtesy of a front splitter, vents in the front wings, a number of underbody channels and a huge rear diffuser.